MegaMek/megamek.github.io/_posts/2024-05-30-Prepare for the Transition to Java 17 - Upcoming Changes and How to Stay Updated.md

 ### **What do you need to do today?**

 If you’re comfortable with **Java 11**, you can stay on **Java 11** until we start the 0.50.x Development Cycle.
 If you are comfortable with upgrading to **Java 17**, we encourage you to make the upgrade.
 The upgrade would would follow the same process as updating to Java 11, but selection Java 17.
-For a refresher see the [Updating to Adoptium](https://github.com/MegaMek/megamek/wiki/Updating-to-Adoptium) guide.
+For a refresher see the [Updating to Adoptium (Eclipse Temurin Open Source Java)](https://github.com/MegaMek/megamek/wiki/Updating-to-Adoptium-(Eclipse-Temurin-Open-Source-Java)) guide.

 There will be an announcement once we've switched to **Java 17**.
 Once you see releases labeled with **0.50.x-Development or 0.50.x-Milestone**, you will require **Java 17**.